I was listening to a Mel Robbins podcast featuring Dr. Ethan Kross, and he said something that really stuck with me,

 When you drop the pressure, journaling stops feeling like another “to-do” and starts feeling like what it’s always been - a place to come home to yourself.

-There’s no rulebook for journaling.
+Stop trying to “do it right” - There’s no rulebook for journaling.
 It’s not about perfect sentences or polished reflections - it’s about honesty.

 Think of journaling as talking to a friend who truly listens.
 Once you stop trying to make your words sound good, they’ll start sounding true.